Matanbenami12/Identify_small_objects_SSD/Distance from camera/README.md

 ![image](https://user-images.githubusercontent.com/56115477/154123479-3e4ba37a-54d8-4f5d-81f7-894f132fabc6.png)

-Given an MN central lens, an optical axis passing through the point, O and a point light source A.
+Given an MN converging lens, MN  straight line passing through the geometrical centre of a lens and joining the two centres of curvature of its surfaces passing through the point O
-The points F_1 and F_2 are the focal points of the lens.
-I move the three Kepler rays to see where our imaginary figure will be formed:
+Source light A.
-The first beam A, O, A 'emerges from the light source and passes through the center of the lens, so it continues straight.
+F_1 and F_2 are the focal points of the lens.

-The second beam A, P, A 'emerges from the light source parallel to the optical axis, refracts and passes through the distant focus.
-F_2
+#The image formed by a thin lens can be located by drawing three Kepler rays: (1) a ray  A,O,A' which passes through the center of the lens is unchanged because the lens faces are parallel here and the lens is assumed to be thin.
+This ray is normal to the surface of the lens; (2) a ray A,P,A' parallel to the lens axis is refracted to pass through the focal point F_2 on the opposite side; (3) a ray  A,Q,A' which passes through the focal point F_1 on the side of the object emerges from the lens parallel to the lens axis.
-The third beam A, Q, A 'emerges from the light source, passes through the nearest focus F_1, and refracts and continues parallel to the optical axis.

 (Point A' is the imaginary figure)
 From the points' A and A I lower the vertical to the optical axis so that the verticals' B 'A and AB are obtained According to the lens settings we will mark: u = AP = BO  (horizontal distance of the light source from the lens)